Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Anchovies, herring, sardine, butterfish, mackerel (N. Atlantic, Chub), scallop, catfish, shad (American), clam, mullet, shrimp, crab, oyster, sole (Pacific), crawfish, perch, squid, croaker (Atlantic), plaice, tilapia, flounder, pollock, trout (freshwater), haddock (Atlantic), salmon (canned), whitefish, hake, salmon (Fresh), whiting

-What types of tuna should I buy that has the lowest amount of mercury?
+What types of tuna should I buy that has the lowest amount ?

 Summary